 Property owners: bring photo ID and the property tax papers.

-Patrons who do not live in the city of Duncanville may purchase a Non-Resident Card at the cost of $35 per year.
+Patrons who do not live in the city of Duncanville (or one of our cooperating cities) may purchase a Non-Resident Card at the cost of $35 per year.

-Those who only require use of our computers may request a Computer Guest Card.
+Those who only require use of our computers don’t even need a library card; they may request a computer guest pass.
+(HINT: It’s free!
+Just ask any staff member.)

 Residents with a paper TexShare card issued by their home library may present it, along with current photo ID, to be issued a free TexShare Card with limited borrowing privileges.